evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 # 8. Get a Dashboard

 You can continue running Test Suites in this manner.
-As you run multiple Test Suites, you may want to track their results over time clearly.
+As you run multiple, you may want to track Test results over time.

-You can easily create a Dashboard to track Test outcomes over time.
-You can edit the monitoring Panels in the UI or programmatically.
+You can easily add this to a Dashboard, both in UI or programmatically.
 Let's create a couple of Panels using Dashboards as a code approach.

 The following code will add:
-* A counter panel to show the SUCCESS rate of the latest test run.
+* A counter panel to show the SUCCESS rate of the latest Test run.
-* A test monitoring panel to show all test results over time.
+* A test monitoring panel to show all Test results over time.

 ```python
 project.dashboard.add_panel(